Constantin Rădulescu (footballer, born 1924): Managerial career

 Rădulescu started coaching in 1957 when he replaced Ștefan Dobay at CFR.
 After some seasons in Divizia B and Divizia C with The Railwaymen he signed with Universitatea Cluj, known at that time as Știința.
 There, in the first two seasons he worked as an assistant for Andrei Sepci and Neța Gheorghe respectively.
 In the 1962–63 season he was head coach as the team finished in fourth place.
 In the summer of 1963 he went back to CFR, known at the time as CSM Cluj, and in 1969 he succeeded in promoting them to Divizia A. The team had inadequate training, organizational and financial conditions, as Rădulescu said in his book:"No finances and players, no headquarters, secretary or organizer.
 So we started in the first league in 1969."
 However, he worked on different positions in the club to maintain the team in the top tier of Romanian football until 1976.
 At the end of the 1972–73 season he earned a fifth place, the best ranking in the club's history until 2006.
 Afterwards he coached in the Romanian lower leagues, initially returning to Universitatea for the 1976–77 Divizia B season, where the team finished in 12th place.
-Then, in 1979 he returned to CFR, staying until 1982 before moving to CUG Cluj and subsequently working at Sticla Arieșul Turda.
+Then, in 1979 he went back to CFR, staying until 1982 before moving to CUG Cluj and subsequently working at Sticla Arieșul Turda.
 In 1992, at the age of 68, Rădulescu returned to CFR for a final time and managed the team for three years in Divizia C, contributing to the creation of the squad that would gain promotion a year later.
+He has a total of 157 matches as a manager in the Romanian top-division, Divizia A, consisting of 54 victories, 45 draws and 58 losses.